ShadowApex/godot-go/README.md

 # Go-Godot
 Go language bindings for the [Godot Engine](https://godotengine.org/)'s [GDNative API](https://github.com/GodotNativeTools/godot_headers).

+NOTE: These bindings are currently a work in progress.
+Any help is welcome!

 # Usage
 The Godot Engine can interface with code written in Go using the GDNative module.